 \section{Abstract}

 The complexity of an infinite word can be measured in several ways, the two most common measures being the subword complexity and the abelian complexity.
-In 2015, Rigo and Salimov introduced a family of intermediate complexities indexed by $k\in\N_{>0}$: the $k$-binomial complexities.
-These complexities scale up from the abelian complexity, with which the $1$-binomial complexity coincides, to the subword complexity, to which they converge pointwise as $k$ tends to $\infty$.
-In this article, we provide four classes of $d$-ary infinite words -- namely, $d$-ary $1$-balanced words, words with subword complexity $n\in\N_{>0}\mapsto n+(d-1)$ (which form a subclass of quasi-Sturmian words), hypercubic billiard words, and words obtained by coloring a Sturmian word with another Sturmian word -- for which this scale ``collapses'', that is, for which all $k$-binomial complexities, for $k\geq 2$, coincide with the subword complexity.
-This work generalizes a result of Rigo and Salimov, established in their seminal 2015 paper, which asserts that the $k$-binomial complexity of any Sturmian word coincides with its subword complexity whenever $k\geq 2$.
+In 2015, Rigo and Salimov introduced a family of intermediate complexities indexed by $k\in\mathbb{N}_{>0}$: the $k$-binomial complexities.
+These complexities scale up from the abelian complexity, with which the $1$-binomial complexity coincides, to the subword complexity, to which they converge pointwise as $k$ tends to $+\infty$.
+In this article, we provide four classes of $d$-ary infinite words---namely, $d$-ary $1$-balanced words, words with subword complexity $n\in\mathbb{N}_{>0}\mapsto n+(d-1)$ (which form a subclass of the so-called quasi-Sturmian words), hypercubic billiard words, and words constructed by repeated Sturmian colorings---for which this scale ``collapses'', that is, all $k$-binomial complexities, for $k\geq 2$, coincide with the subword complexity.
+This work generalizes a result of Rigo and Salimov, established in their seminal paper from 2015, which asserts that the $k$-binomial complexity of any Sturmian word coincides with its subword complexity whenever $k\geq 2$.

 {\bf Keywords:} Binomial complexities $\bm{\cdot}$ Hypercubic billiard words $\bm{\cdot}$ $d$-ary balanced words $\bm{\cdot}$ Sturmian colored sequences $\bm{\cdot}$ Quasi-Sturmian words